monita2605/Wine-Classification-ML/README.md

 The dataset used in this project is the Wine Dataset, which contains chemical analysis results of wines derived from three different cultivars.

+## Saved Models
+All trained models are saved in `.pkl` format using `joblib` inside:

+model/saved_models/

+These files can be loaded later for inference without retraining.

 Each sample represents a wine instance described by 13 numerical features.